RESOStandards/transport/entity-events.md

 This allows the consumer to remove references rather than deal with cascading deletes.

-#### Relationship to HistoryTransactional
-A separate change proposal adds the _EntityEventSequence_ to _HistoryTransactional_ to associate events with entries in the _HistoryTransactional Resource_.

-Since _HistoryTransactional_ is a history of business events for a system, a relationship exists between events in the _EntityEvent Resource_ and those that appear in HistoryTransactional.

-When a provider uses _HistoryTransactional_ with the _EntityEvent_ Resource, a consumer MUST be able to interpret the relationship between EntityEvent and HistoryTransactional records.

-Producers MAY, based on business rules, aggregate events such that the constraint should result in a one-to-one or a one-to-many relationship between EntityEvent records and HistoryTransactional resources.

 # Impact
 Producers should expose a new resource that implements the requirements of the proposal.